 It’s not a deal breaker, obviously.
 But the potential for a broken lace to leave you stranded in an untieable shoe makes the Quicklace system feel like “innovation” for innovation’s sake rather than a substantive benefit to the wearer.

-Another curious feature of the X Ultra 3 GTX is indicated by those last three letters in the name.
+Another curious feature of the Salomon X Ultra 3 Mid GTX Hiking Boots is indicated by those last three letters in the name.
 If you’re the type of person reading reviews before buying trail shoes, you’ve already got your opinions about GORE-TEX, so there’s no need to waste anyone’s time telling you what it’s for and how dry it can keep your feet in wet environments.
 You know that already.

 But paired with the low-top design of the X Ultra 3 GTX, it feels slightly out of place.
 Despite the fully gusseted tongue, the waterproof-breathable protection doesn’t even go above your ankle bone.
 More than adequate for shrugging off a bit of dampness, and pretty good at keeping mud out.
 But as soon as you’re facing any kind of standing water, the benefit disappears.
 Not even from over-topping, just the natural slosh and splash of walking through water is going to send water up, and into the shoe.